dthonon/Client_API_VN/README.rst

   - replace: add if not present or update a sighting attribute
 - value: new value inserted or updated

+Note: each operation is logged in hidden_comment, as a JSON message.
+It is not possible to replace hidden_comment, as logging is appended.

 For example::

     site;id_universal;path;operation;value